Geometry and mechanics of microdomains in growing bacterial colonies: CONTINUOUS MODEL

-In this section we demonstrate that much of the behavior previously described can be quantitatively captured in the realm of continuum mechanics, by means of a suitable extension to the hydrodynamic equations of active nematic liquid crystals.
-These have been successfully used in the past decade to describe a variety of active fluids, typically of biological origin, consisting of self or mutually propelled apolar building blocks, such as in vitro suspensions of microtubules and kinesin \cite{Ahmadi:2005,Ahmadi:2006,Liverpool:2007,Giomi:2013,Giomi:2014,Giomi:2015,Thampi:2013,Doostmohammadi:2016a}, micro-swimmers \cite{Lau:2009} and cellular monolayers \cite{Doostmohammadi:2015}.
-Attempts to describe sessile bacteria, in the language of nematic liquid crystals, have been recently made \cite{Volfson:2008,Doostmohammadi:2016a}.
-Here we introduce a comprehensive hydrodynamic framework, incorporating the density effects described in the previous section and, for the first time in our knowledge, account for the deviatoric active stresses in the colonization dynamics.
+In this section, we demonstrate that much of the behavior previously described can be quantitatively captured in the realm of continuum mechanics by means of a suitable extension to the hydrodynamic equations of active nematic liquid crystals.
+These have been successfully used in the past decade to describe a variety of active fluids, typically of biological origin, consisting of self-propelled or mutually propelled apolar building blocks, such as \textit{in vitro} suspensions of microtubules and kinesin \cite{Ahmadi:2005,Ahmadi:2006,Liverpool:2007,Giomi:2013b,Giomi:2014,Giomi:2015,Thampi:2013,Doostmohammadi:2016a,Doostmohammadi:2017}, microswimmers \cite{Lau:2009}, and cellular monolayers \cite{Doostmohammadi:2015}.
+Recently, attempts have been made to describe sessile bacteria, in the language of nematic liquid crystals \cite{Volfson:2008,Doostmohammadi:2016a}.
+Here, we introduce a comprehensive hydrodynamic framework, incorporating the density effects described in the previous section as well as the deviatoric active stresses in the colonization dynamics.

-An expanding bacterial colony can be described in terms of the material fields $\rho$, $\bm{v}$ and $\bm{Q}$, representing respectively the cell density, velocity, and the nematic order.
+An expanding bacterial colony can be described in terms of the material fields $\rho$, $\bm{v}$, and $\bm{Q}$, representing, respectively, the cell density, velocity, and the nematic order.
 The latter is represented via the two-dimensional tensor field $\bm{Q} = S(\bm{n}\bm{n}-\bm{I}/2)$ \cite{DeGennes:1993}, where $0 \le S \le 1$ is an order parameter quantifying the local nematic order of the cells.
 The dynamics of these fields is then governed by the following hydrodynamic equations \cite{Giomi:2012}:

-with $[\cdot,\cdot]$ the anti-commutator.
-Eq. (\ref{eq:hydrodynamic}a), describes an exponential growth of the colony total mass at rate $k_{g}$ (proportional to the length extension rate $g$ used in Sec. \ref{sec:md}).
+where $D/Dt=\partial_{t}+\bm{v}\cdot\nabla+(\nabla\cdot\bm{v})$ is the material derivative.
+Equation (\ref{eq:hydrodynamic}a) describes an exponential growth of the colony total mass at rate $k_{g}$ (proportional to the length extension rate $g$ used in Sec. \ref{sec:md}).
 As the cells duplicate, they are transported across the colony by convective currents.
-An additional diffusive term, with $D$ a small diffusion coefficient, is introduced for regularization.
-The cells momentum density $\rho\bm{v}$ is subject to the internal stresses $\bm{\sigma}$ as well as the frictional force $-\xi\rho\bm{v}$.
+An additional diffusive term, with $\mathcal{D}$ a small diffusion coefficient, is introduced for regularization.
+The cells' momentum density $\rho\bm{v}$ is subject to the internal stresses $\bm{\sigma}$ as well as the frictional force $-\xi\rho\bm{v}$.
 The former can, in turn, be expressed as